pingcap/docs/tidb-lightning/tidb-lightning-overview.md

 Currently, TiDB Lightning supports:

-- The data source of the [Dumpling](/dumpling-overview.md), CSV or [Amazon Aurora Parquet](/migrate-from-aurora-using-lightning.md) exported formats.
+- The data source of the [Dumpling](/dumpling-overview.md), CSV or standard parquet file such as [Amazon Aurora Parquet](/migrate-from-aurora-using-lightning.md) exported formats.
 - Reading data from a local disk or from the Amazon S3 storage.
 For details, see [External Storages](/br/backup-and-restore-storages.md).

 ## TiDB Lightning architecture